erithobra/databases/mongo-nosql-intro-lesson/README.md

 ![](http://4.bp.blogspot.com/-edz2_QrFvCE/UnzBhKZE3FI/AAAAAAAAAEs/bTEsqnZFTXw/s1600/SQL-MongoDB+Correspondence.PNG)

 ## Installing, Creating a DB, and Inserting Documents - Codealong (15 mins)

 #### Installation

-You may already have MongoDB installed on your system, lets check in terminal `which mongod` (note the lack of a "b" at the end").
+You may already have MongoDB installed on your system, so let's check in terminal `which mongod` (note the lack of a "b" at the end").

 If you get `/usr/local/bin/mongod`, you're golden!

-If you get a null response, lets use _Homebrew_ to install MongoDB:
+If you get a null response, let's use _Homebrew_ to install MongoDB:

 1. Update Homebrew's database (this might take a bit of time)<br>`brew update`
 2. Then install MongoDB

  `brew install mongodb`

-1. MongoDB by default will look for data in a folder named `/data/db`.
+3. MongoDB by default will look for data in a folder named `/data/db`.
 We would have had to create this folder, but Homebrew did it for us (hopefully).
    1. run this command in your terminal:
 ```shell
 [ ! -d /data/db ] && sudo mkdir -p /data/db && sudo chown -R $(whoami) /data/db || ls -la /data